b3h3rkz/numsigns/README.md

 - **DID Resolver**: A simple resolver tool can fetch the DID Document from the appropriate method.

 - **Credential Verification**: A CLI or web tool demonstrates how third parties verify the VC and trust the virtual number.
 ---

-## Conclusion

-NumSigns offers a forward-looking approach to identity verification and management.
-By building on the global trust network of phone numbers and introducing privacy-preserving cryptographic frameworks, it lets users and services interact in safer, more efficient ways.
-The protocol reduces dependency on repeated phone verification, streamlines onboarding, preserves privacy, and opens new doors for messaging, payments, and beyond—all anchored in a decentralized, user-centric identity layer.

----
 ## References
 - W3C DID Core: [https://www.w3.org/TR/did-core/](https://www.w3.org/TR/did-core/)